DK27ss/YoProtocol-3.7M-PoC/README.md

 ---

 An attacker exploited misconfigured access control permissions on the YO Protocol vault to drain approximately 3.84e24 yield-bearing tokens.
-The attacker leveraged their `canCall()` permissions to execute a `manage()` function call that approved and swapped the vault's entire token balance through a DEX aggregator, extracting ~0.44% of the swapped amount as fees.
+The attacker leveraged their `canCall()` permissions to execute a `manage()` function call that approved and swapped the vault entire token balance through a DEX aggregator, extracting ~0.44% of the swapped amount as fees.

 ---